-Underground Mathematics provides free web-based resources that support the teaching and learning of post-16 mathematics and is funded by a grant from the UK Department for Education and based at the University of Cambridge.
+Underground Mathematics provides free web-based resources that support the teaching and learning of post-16 mathematics.
+It is funded by a grant from the UK Department for Education and based at the University of Cambridge.
 It is now hosted by NRICH, also based at the University of Cambridge.

 Underground Mathematics started in 2012 as the Cambridge Mathematics Education Project (CMEP).
 From 2013 to 2016, partner school teachers trialled resources from the pilot site and shared their experience of using the resources in the classroom.
 This culminated in the release in February 2016 of the current website, which is open to all.

 Our work is informed by the following beliefs about mathematics and mathematics education.